-Upon receipt of a Con event, the t0 (retransmission) timer shall be canceled and the SAE Confirm message
+Upon receipt of a Con event, the SAE Confirm message

 shall be processed according to 12.4.5.6 (Processing of a peer’s SAE Confirm message).
+If processing is unsuccessful and the SAE Confirm message is not verified, protocol instance shall remain in Confirmed state.
 If processing is

-successful and the SAE Confirm message has been verified, the Rc variable shall be set to the send-confirm portion of the frame, Sc shall be set to the value 2^16 – 1, the t1 (key expiration) timer shall be set, and the protocol instance shall transition to Accepted state.
+successful and the SAE Confirm message has been verified, the Rc variable shall be set to the send-confirm portion of the frame, Sc shall be set to the value 2^16 – 1, the t1 (key expiration) timer shall be set, the t0 (retransmission) timer shall be cancelled, and the protocol instance shall transition to Accepted state.

 Discussion – Denial of Service from a Sync counter increment on Con event in Committed state